 Apple and Suwon, South Korea-based Samsung have 30 patent suits pending in 10 countries on four continents.
 It’s the biggest fight in the global war for market share in smartphones and tablet computers.

-The case is Apple Inc. (AAPL) v.
+The case is Apple Inc. (AAPL:US) v.
 Samsung Electronics Co., 12-1105, U.S. Court of Appeals for the Federal Circuit (Washington).
 The lower court case is Apple Inc. v.
 Samsung Electronics Co., 11-1846, U.S. District Court for the District of California (San Jose).

 Apple Inc., maker of the iPod and iPhone, received a patent on a method of improving mobile device navigation, even when there is interference with GPS signals.